-This program of interdisciplinary study prepares students who wish to more fully understand the behaviors of people within organizations and the human aspects of management.
+This program of interdisciplinary study prepares students who wish to more fully understand organizations and the behaviors of people within them.

-This program may be combined with elective study in management or other disciplines, and forms a foundation for students who are interested in managing organization change initiatives.
+This program may be combined with elective study in management, psychology, or other disciplines, and forms a foundation for students who are interested in managing organizational change initiatives.
 This major also prepares students who wish to undertake graduate study in various areas of organization studies or management.

 Minimum 2.4 cumulative grade point average in the required courses.

-Students completing the Management, Marketing, or Organizational Behavior major will be able to:
+Students completing the Organizational Behavior major will be able to: